brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Acid

-The item’s description makes it seem like these are grenades—and they can be very useful for that purpose—but acid has a lot of other uses.
+The item’s description makes it seem like these are grenades—and they can be useful for that purpose—but acid has a lot of other uses.
 The _Dungeon Master’s Guide_ has rules on how many hit points a lock or rope has, so acid can be used to open small locks or burn through restraints.
 If you’re up to some shenanigans, acid can destroy evidence of your bad deeds.

 ### Chalk